 For example, we can spend days manually matching and scheduling meetings between attendees, only to discover afterward that they aren’t compatible at all according to the “I’m looking for” and “I’m offering” criteria.
 This means you wasted a lot of precious time, energy, and money!

 Moreover, the lack of smart solutions to common B2B matchmaking problems conditions a low-quality networking experience for your attendees.

 And we don’t want this to happen.

 So to help you with that, we decided to put together a list of smart solutions you can apply to overcome some of the most irritating B2B matchmaking problems:

 Problem #1.
 Scheduling B2B meetings when you have more than 100 attendees

 Are you spending countless hours manually scheduling attendees’ meetings using Excel spreadsheets?

 “What’s wrong with Excel spreadsheets?” you may be asking.
 According to a study from the University of Hawaii, 88% of all Excel spreadsheets contain errors.
 This means even more B2B matchmaking problems for you!
 This number is, understandably, not encouraging, especially when you’re scheduling meetings for more than 100 attendees.

 Enable your attendees to schedule their own meetings and have full control over their own networking agenda.
 After you set up the networking parameters, your guests can check the list and availability of the attendees or companies they want to interact with.
 Subsequently, they can request to schedule meetings with those guests that present a specific interest for them.
-(Learn more about how to do that by downloading and reading our free eBook.)

 Problem #2.
 Not knowing your attendees’ exact profile